 Schedule a Free Consultation

-Liking/Disliking Their Friends
+Their Friends

-Different Saving / Spending Habits
+Different Saving or Spending Habits

-Finances are one of the crucial pillars of our livelihood, and can also be a top deal breaker depending on your preferences.
-Make sure your financial habits are able to align or complement each other by asking questions about how each other manages their financial responsibilities, fun money, and even what they are saving for.
-Your partner may be more interested in possessions and you may be more interested in experiences.
+Make sure your financial habits align or complement each other by asking questions about how each manages their financial responsibilities, fun money, and even what they are saving for.
+Your partner may be more interested in possessions, and you may be more interested in experiences.
 While differences are natural, it’s important to discuss how your differing lifestyles will work with or against one another.

-Different Social, Political, Religious Beliefs
+Different Social, Political, or Religious Beliefs

 Being Needy or Clingy